GitLeeRepo/JavaScriptNotes/Angular4Notes.md

 # What Angular is NOT

 * Not a server-side platform
-* Not a JavaScript libarary (jQuery, React, etc)
+* Not a JavaScript library (jQuery, React, etc)
 * Not a design pattern like MVC
 * Not a platform or language (.NET, Java)

 # Why use Angular over plain JavaScript?

 * Rapid Development & Code Generation with the Angular CLI
-* Code Organization & Productivity (encapsolated components)
+* Code Organization & Productivity (encapsulated components)
 * Dynamic Content - use code directly in HTML using directives

 # Core features and common terms